lillo/compiler-course-unipi/README.md

 * Designed and implemented semantic analyses for a functional and an imperative languages
 * Used the LLVM toolchain for generating and optimize code
 * Had some fun along the way! :smile:

+## Program of the course

+* Introduction to functional programming and to OCaml language;
+* Lexing and parsing using `ocamllex` and `menhir`;
+* Semantic analysis implementation: type checking and control-flow analysis;
+* Introduction to LLVM infrastructure and LLVM intermediate language;
+* Code generation.

 ## Lectures
 This table specifies the lecture schedule with topics and materials.